Irish Geneaography

 • Scotland Roman Catholic Parish Baptisms (FMP=£) c.1.2m records but absolutely no clue as to where they are sourced from?!

-• Scotland Roman Catholic Parish List These reference lists give more details of how many baptisms FMP have for each RC parish.
+• Scotland Roman Catholic Parish Baptisms - Dates and Counts These reference lists give more details of how many baptisms FMP have for each RC parish.

 • Scotland, Parish Births & Baptisms, 1564-1929 (FMP=£) c.10m records sourced from "several Scottish family history societies"?
 Mostly Church of Scotland, but some other Protestant churches.
 Does contain some post 1855 baptisms though.

 • Scotland, Births and Baptisms, 1564-1950 (FamilySearch) Transcripts but original sources not clear?
 Use this free source to potentially narrow your search before purchasing records on ScotlandsPeople.
-This is also good for learning full names that have been truncated on the SP indexes.
+This source is also good for seeing full names that are truncated on the SP indexes.

 • Scotland, Select Births and Baptisms, 1564-1950 (Anc=£) c.27m records sourced from FamilySearch, so presumably the same as above?